natescode/natescode.com/content/blog/silicon-1.md

 - Typescript: flexible and statically typed
 - WASM docs: my compilation target

 My toolset is minimal.

-I really just need docs, and an editor.
+For those wondering why JavaScript.
+Well I believe in working backwards from a problem.
+I chose Ohm, not JavaScript.
+If a great parser generator was made in OCaml then I would have use that.

 ## Process